finos/symphony-bdk-java/README.md

 ### Rate limit

-It is possible to limit access to your application using the Symphony Bot application's throttling mechanism.
+It is possible to limit access to your application using the Symphony Bot SDK's throttling mechanism.
 You need to specify the limit and one of the throttling mode:

 * ORIGIN: limits request rate based on origin IP address
 * ENDPOINT: limits request rate per endpoints exposed by your application (default if not specified)

 **Notice:** When application is running behind load balancers or firewalls, the calling IP address may be rewritten.
 Usually such network components keep the original IP address in HTTP headers.
-Symphony Bot application looks for the following headers when throttling in ORIGIN mode:
+Symphony Bot SDK looks for the following headers when throttling in ORIGIN mode:

 * X-Forwarded-For
 * Proxy-Client-IP